Equitability and explosive synchronisation in multiplex and higher-order networks

 We want to relate cluster (or partial) synchronisation to equitability, that is, the fact that every node receives the same input from nodes in other clusters.
-We first introduce a notion of dynamical equitability, then relate this to a more standard notion of structural equitability, normally referred to as `external equitability' in the cluster synchronisation literature \cite{schaub2016graph, o2013observability}.
+We first introduce a notion of dynamical equitability, then relate this to a more standard notion of external equitability \cite{schaub2016graph, sorrentino2016complete, o2013observability}.